-Touchpoints Considerations Completion of commissioning forms Completion of Sustainability Risk Assessment Challenge the decision to procure Do you really need to purchase the product or service?
-Are there alternatives to buying the product or service?
+Touchpoints Considerations Completion of commissioning forms Challenge the decision to procure Do you really need to purchase the product or service?
+Completion of Sustainability Risk Assessment Are there alternatives to buying the product or service?
 Do you need the specified amount of the product/service you are purchasing?
 Does the product or service need to meet the specification currently used?
 Are there lower carbon alternatives?

-Can existing resources be mo or refurbished? odified -- ---------
+Can existing resources be modified or refurbished?